 Inside St-Séverin, a medieval well has survived, its water illuminated and glassed over.

-Before encountering the relief below, I hadn’t ever seen a depiction of the circumcision of Jesus.
+Before encountering the relief below, I had never seen a depiction of the circumcision of Jesus.
 Seems like I’d remember.
 Interestingly, a Catholic bishop performs the honors of the mohel.
 The monkish figure upper right appears green around the gills.

 Gargoyles of St-Séverin: